-The Zuckerberg Files is a digital archive of all public utterances of Facebook's founder and CEO, Mark Zuckerberg.
-Over 100 full-text transcripts and nearly 50 video files are available for researchers to download, analyze, and scrutinize.
+The Zuckerberg Files is a digital archive of all public utterances of Facebook's founder and CEO, Mark Zuckerberg, spanning 2004-2016.
+Over 200 full-text transcripts and 100 video files are available for researchers to download, analyze, and scrutinize.

 What is The Zuckerberg Files?

 The Zuckerberg Files is a digital archive of all public utterances of Facebook's founder and CEO, Mark Zuckerberg.
-It includes over 100 full-text transcripts and bibliographic data of all publicly-available content representing the voice and words of Zuckerberg, including blog posts, letters to shareholders, media interviews, public appearances and product presentations, and quotes in other sources.
-Nearly 50 video files are also available for downloading.
+It includes over 200 full-text transcripts and bibliographic data of all publicly-available content from 2004-2016 representing the voice and words of Zuckerberg, including blog posts, letters to shareholders, media interviews, public appearances and product presentations, and quotes in other sources.
+Over 100 video files are also available for downloading.

 Why do we need The Zuckerberg Files?